AqueelAhmedV/cobblestone-anomaly-detection/README.md

 ![Anomaly Detection Results](result.png)

 This graph shows the original data stream, the smoothed data, and the detected anomalies.
-The red points indicate the anomalies identified by the SPOT algorithm, while the blue line represents the smoothed data used for detection.
+The blue points indicate the anomalies identified by the SPOT algorithm, while the red points represents the actual anomalies determined during generation.

 Key performance metrics:
 - Precision: 0.5025